NuclearGeekETH/chatGPT-web-ui/README.md

 # NuclearGeek's ChatGPT

 NuclearGeek's ChatGPT is an interactive chatbot application utilizing OpenAI's GPT Language Models.
-With a user-friendly Gradio interface, it allows the user to communicate with various OpenAI models, analyze images with Vision, and create images with Dall-e-3.
+With a user-friendly Gradio interface, it allows the user to communicate with various OpenAI models, analyze images with Vision, create images with Dall-e-3, or search the web and news articles with Bing.
 The application supports multiple GPT models and is designed with a set of examples to provide a good starting point for various conversational scenarios.
-Tabs include Chat, Vision, and Dalle.
+Tabs include Chat, Vision, Dalle, Web Search, and News.

 ## Installation & Setup